Martina-May/terraform-provider-restapi/README.md

 If an unexpected error occurs, enable debug log and review the output
 * Does the API return an odd HTTP response code?
 This is common for bad requests to the API.
 Look closely at the HTTP request details.
 * Does an unexpected golang 'unmarshaling' error occur?
 Take a look at the debug log and see if anything other than a hash (for resources) or an array (for the datasource) is being returned.
-The provider cannot cope with cases where a JSON object is requested, but an array of JSON objects is returned, for example
+The provider cannot cope with cases where a JSON object is requested, but an array of JSON objects is returned, for example.

 &nbsp;